Professor Eileen Scott

 Fellow, Australasian Plant Pathology Society, 2011 - present

-Eileen Scott teaches in a range of courses: Microbiology and Invertebrate Biology II, Microbiology for Viticulture and Oenology II, Plant Health, Viticultural Methods and Procedures.
+Eileen Scott teaches in a range of courses: Microbiology and Invertebrate Biology II, Microbiology for Viticulture and Oenology II, Microbiology and Biotechnology II, Plant Health, Viticultural Methods and Procedures.

-She is course co-ordinator for Microbiology and Invertebrate Biology.
+She is course co-ordinator for Microbiology and Invertebrate Biology II.

-Eileen won the Adelaide University Postgraduate Students' Association Supervisor of the Year Award in 2001 and was nominated again in 2005.
+Eileen won the University of Adelaide Excellence in Higher Degree by Research Supervision Award in 2012.
+She also won the Adelaide University Postgraduate Students' Association Supervisor of the Year Award in 2001 and was nominated again in 2005.

 Fungal and bacterial diseases of horticultural crops, grapevines and pulses and oilseeds.